Credit Suisse Group Stock Working Capital

 Stock peer comparison is one of the most widely used and accepted methods of equity analyses.
 It analyses Credit Suisse's direct or indirect competition against its Working Capital to detect undervalued stocks with similar characteristics or determine the stocks which would be a good addition to a portfolio.
 Peer analysis of Credit Suisse could also be used in its relative valuation, which is a method of valuing Credit Suisse by comparing valuation metrics of similar companies.

-Credit Suisse is currently under evaluation in working capital category among related companies.
+Credit Suisse is currently under evaluation in working capital category among its peers.

 Credit Fundamentals